arstream/Network-Programming-with-Go/socket/ip_address_type.md

 func LookupHost(name string) (cname string, addrs []string, err os.Error)
 ```

-One of these addresses will be labeled as the "canonical" host name.
+One of these addresses will be labelled as the "canonical" host name.
 If you wish to find the canonical name, use

 ```go
 func LookupCNAME(name string) (cname string, err os.Error)